shsyrjan/quick-sound-select/README.md

 This is a sound selector plugin for MuseScore.

-The plugin changes midi program and midi bank of multiple parts based on simple mapping rules.
+The plugin changes the midi program and the midi bank of multiple parts based on simple mapping rules.